luftywiranda13/generator-bunny/readme.md

 ## Highlights

-Generator-bunny-Webpack will help you build new projects using modern technologies.
+Generator-bunny will help you build new projects using modern technologies.

 Out of the box it comes with support for:
 - [Automated GitHub release notes generator](/releases)